 HiFi sequencing — the key to seeing all variant types involved in rare disease

 Unlike the data produced by short-read sequencing platforms, highly accurate long-read sequencing, known as HiFi sequencing, generates extremely long reads (>25 kb) that span even the largest structural variants.
 HiFi sequencing provides the most comprehensive view of variation in a genome, identifying the variation found with short reads and detecting the larger and more complex variants that short reads miss.

 The long reads and high accuracy (>99.9%) of HiFi sequencing provide very complete genome assemblies, comprehensive variant detection with base-pair resolution, and phasing to represent maternal and paternal haplotypes.

-Unlocking the secrets of rare diseases with HiFi sequencing
+Unlock the secrets of rare disease with HiFi sequencing

 HiFi sequencing has already made a substantial difference in rare disease research by identifying variants that were missed by short-read sequencing and other technologies.
 For more detail, check out these research studies of undiagnosed rare diseases and the types of pathogenic variants underlying them.

 One of the earliest examples of how PacBio sequencing technology could play a role in rare disease research came from the Stanford lab of cardiologist Euan Ashley (@euanashley) and a young man who had suffered a series of tumors in his heart and glands.
 Eight years of genetic analyses had produced no firm answers.
 Ashley’s team used a novel method of PacBio whole genome sequencing to find a novel structural variant in a gene associated with Carney syndrome, which was later validated as the correct mutation and finding.